mattyoung101/omicron/documentation/docs/omicam.md

 ## Hardware
 Omicam supports any single board computer (SBC) that can run Linux.
-In our case, we use a LattePanda Delta 432 with a 2.4 GHz quad-core Intel Celeron N4100, 4GB of dual-channel DDR4 RAM, 32GB of storage, WiFi, Bluetooth, gigabit Ethernet and a UART bus via the on-board ATMega32U4 MCU.
+In our case, we use a LattePanda Delta 432 with a 2.4 GHz quad-core Intel Celeron N4100, 4GB RAM, 32GB of storage, WiFi, Bluetooth, gigabit Ethernet and a UART bus.

 The current camera we use is an e-con Systems Hyperyon, based on the Sony Starvis IMX290 ultra low-light sensor capable of seeing in almost pitch black at high framerates.
 This is a USB 2.0 camera module, since the LattePanda has no